 What does the chart show?

 The chart shows how output of the three main sectors making up the economy has changed since the peak of GDP at the beginning of 2008, indexed so that a value of 100 represents the output at that peak.
-The blue line shows the services sector (which is the biggest sector in the UK in employment terms), the green line the production sector (a subset of which is manufacturing, represented here by the blue line due to significant differences from the rest of the production sector), and the orange line the construction sector.
+The blue line shows the services sector (which is the biggest sector in the UK in employment terms), the orange line the production sector (a subset of which is manufacturing, represented here by the red line due to significant differences from the rest of the production sector), and the green line the construction sector.

 Why is the chart interesting?